 Ability to lead, inspire, and motivate staff and volunteers in an environment that fosters creativity, a commitment to excellence, teamwork, and mutual respect;

-Experience in creating and managing budgets, financial projections, and cash flow reports, and competency with computer software such as Microsoft Office Suite and CRM systems;
+Experience in creating and managing budgets, financial projections, and cash flow reports;

 Other Information and Application Process:

 Toronto Mendelssohn Choir invites applications from all qualified individuals.
 TMChoir is strongly committed to employment equity and diversity in the workplace and encourages applications from Black, racialized/visible minorities, Indigenous/Aboriginal peoples, women, persons with disabilities, and 2SLGBTQIA+ persons.

 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.